originalfuzz/handbook/work/example-employment-letter.md

 By starting work at Original Fuzz, and with confirmation by your signature, you acknowledge and agree to the following:

-* I've read, udnerstand and agree to comply with all provisions of the Original Fuzz Employee Handbook which can be found at https://originalfuzz.com/handbook
+* I've read, understand and agree to comply with all provisions of the Original Fuzz Employee Handbook which can be found at https://originalfuzz.com/handbook
 * I've read and agree to do my best to uphold the company's values and expectations outlined in the Employee Handbook.
 * Please download and read the current version of the Original Fuzz Employee handbook at originalfuzz.com/handbook.
 I agree to uphold the company's values and expectations as outlined in the Employee Handbook.